rianying/DAXHomework/readme.md

 data.describe()
 ```

-Upon loading the data and performing an initial examination, several patterns, correlations, and anomalies were observed that were critical to understand the dataset's nature and to guide subsequent model development.
+After we load the data and perform an initial examination, several patterns, correlations, and anomalies were observed that were critical to understand the dataset and to guide model development.

 ### Data Overview

 1. **Data Structure:**
    - The dataset contains 466 entries and 4 variables: "Physics", "Science", "Statistics", and "Math".
-   - All variables are integers and there are no missing values, ensuring a smooth modeling process without the need for imputation.
+   - All variables are integers and there are no missing values, ensuring a smooth modeling process without the need for much transformation.

 ![Info](https://i.imgur.com/tjndFFO.png)
 ![Head](https://i.imgur.com/tLjUQHN.png)

 2. **Descriptive Statistics:**
-   The variables exhibit the following statistical properties:
+   The variables has the following properties:
    - **Physics:** Mean: 71.74, Std Dev: 16.03, Min: 0, Max: 99
    - **Science:** Mean: 72.81, Std Dev: 14.27, Min: 0, Max: 99
    - **Statistics:** Mean: 73.68, Std Dev: 12.18, Min: 22, Max: 100